artsy/README/playbooks/support/responding.md

 **Note:** You are **not** responsible for fixing all of the bugs that you find.
 Most problems that require a coding change should be addressed by the relevant team.

+### Escalations

+When investigating an incident, you should get the relevent team and stakeholders involved as soon as possible to help fix the issue.
+To do this:

+- Add the relevent team as a responder on the issue and mark them as "Subject Matter Experts".
+This will notify the team according to their escalation policy.
+- Add the the PM as a stakholder to the issue.
+This will notify the PM in accordance with the Stakeholder template.

 ### Communicate

 One of the on-call members handles internal and external communication for the incident.
 Assign this person to the